-The DBT shall locate and construct right-of-way fencing as required per ODOT Location & Design, Volume 1, Section 606.
+The DBT shall locate and construct right-of-way fencing as required per ODOT Location & Design, Volume 1, Section 606 except fence is not required under the I-90 Viaduct between the east bank of Cuyahoga River and the GCRTA tracks.
 All fencing shall be new material.
 The DBT shall furnish and install type CLT fence as per C&MS 607 and ODOT SCD F-1.1 with the following revisions:

-- A. Fabric shall consist of a 2-inch diamond mesh using 0.148-inch diameter (9 gauge) wire conforming to ASTM F668 Class 2A or 2B except as noted.
+A. Fabric shall consist of a 2-inch diamond mesh using 0.148-inch diameter (9 gauge) wire conforming to ASTM F668 Class 2A or 2B except as noted.
 The PVC coating shall be black in color closely approaching federal standard color no. 595b-27038.
 Selvages shall be knuckled at both ends.
 Handle all PVC coated fabric with care.
-If the PVC coating is damaged, replace the damaged portion at no cost to the department. - B. Fabric ties and hog rings shall be 0.148-inch core diameter galvanized PVC coated steel wire conforming to ASTM A478 respectively.
+If the PVC coating is damaged, replace the damaged portion at no cost to the department.

+- B. Fabric ties and hog rings shall be 0.148-inch core diameter galvanized PVC coated steel wire conforming to ASTM A478 respectively.
 To connect the fabric to the line posts, supply one fabric tie for each one foot of fabric height.
 Connect the fabric to the tension wire using hog rings 2-3 inches on each side of the posts and at spacing not to exceed 12 inches between posts.
 The PVC coating shall be the same as that for the steel fabric. - C. All posts, rails, rods, caps, and any other visible hardware shall be galvanized and coated black to match the fabric.